ppone/docs/guides/emails.md

 *Note: we have taken precautions to prevent false alerts should you open the client view of your own invoice.*

+### Email Whitelabeling

+Invoied allows you to completely whitelabel your billing emails when you elect to have emails sent through your own email infrastructure.
+All you need to send customer emails from your own servers are SMTP credentials.
+Keep reading to learn how to set up email whitelabeling.

 ### Gmail Actions

 We also have a partnership with Gmail that will give special treatment to the invoices you send to Gmail users.
 Your clients will see a **View Invoice** next to the subject line that takes them straight to the client view without ever needing to open the email.
 We've seen an uptick in views and paid invoices with this integration.